 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive additional pastoral support in school, they will ensure that a telephone call will take place between a member of the safeguarding team, the child and parent/carer takes place at least once, each week.
+If it has not been possible to make contact and the class teacher has also had no communication from the family in terms of engagement with work set, a home visit will be made by the DSL or DDSL.
 In some cases, where it is deemed necessary, communication will be more frequent.
 Details of that plan will be recorded in the safeguarding file for that child.
 It will be reviewed regularly to ensure it remains current during these measures.